 You will also have a panel of latest offers, discounts and vouchers from many of the high street’s most recognisable brands – find this at any time in your member’s area.

-After your 48-hour Free Trial period ceases, you will be charged a fee of £19.99 (inc VAT) per month.
+If a free trial is offered on signup then after your free trial period ceases, you will be charged a fee of £19.99 (inc VAT) per month.
+If no free trial is offered you will be charged £19.99 on signup and a fee of £19.99 (inc VAT) per month.
 Your subscription fee will be charged to the card used to sign up to the service.

 The easiest way to contact us would be through either of the three methods outlined below.
-Please be aware that we are open 9am to 5pm Monday to Thursday, 9am to 4pm Friday and closed on public holidays and weekends.
+Please be aware that we are open Monday, Tuesday, Thursday 10am - 12pm and 2pm - 4pm, then Wednesdays & Fridays 10am - 4pm and closed on public holidays and weekends.

 Via post: creditchum.co.uk, The Old Bank, 247 Chapel Street, Salford, M3 5EP